rhavistech/rhavistech/README.md

 # Group Rule
 Hi 👋

-💬 This is our repo to study GitHub: https://GitHub.com/rhavistech/DevOpsTeams
+💬 This is our repository for studying GitHub: https://GitHub.com/rhavistech/DevOpsTeams

-You is new in group?
+Are you new here in the group?

 ⚡Could you access this form for us > https://forms.gle/cSJEF6ELjTAUdUCNA